parsasabetz/audiopro_essentia/README.md

     output_format="msgpack"  # This determines the extension (.msgpack) )

-# Analyze specific features only
+# Analyze specific features only.
+# Note: Passing an empty dictionary (or one with all False values) computes all features.
 feature_config: FeatureConfig = {
     "rms": True,
     "spectral_centroid": True,
     "mfcc": True,
-    # Features not included or set to False will be excluded
+    # Features not included or set to False will be excluded.
-    "spectral_bandwidth": False,  # Optional: explicitly disable
-    "spectral_flatness": False,   # Optional: explicitly disable
-    # ... other features will be excluded by default
+    # To compute all features, simply pass None or an empty dict.
 }

 await analyze_audio(